What has STAR ever done for us?

 It’s beefed up supporter representation:

 Every couple of months STAR Board members meet with all of the Club’s senior management and can put any issue up for discussion.
 Notes of these meetings are posted on the STAR website.
-Before STAR was launched this kind of meeting did not happen.

 STAR continues to examine and provide an annual commentary on the Club’s accounts.